software-foundations/learning-docker/course/01_introduction/README.md

 # In docker ...

-- Host and Container Shares the kernel
+- Host and Container Shares
+1. kernel
+2. Some binaries

 - Container is a process in Host OS
 - Container processes cannot access nothing outside in container